Warehouse Control System Guide

 Once you connect your store(s) to ShipBob’s platform, as soon as orders are placed, they’re sent to the closest ShipBob fulfillment center location to begin the process of picking, packing, and shipping.

-By partnering with ShipBob, you save time and costs while improving fulfillment processes, so you can scale your operations and fulfill more orders.
+By partnering with ShipBob, you save time and costs while improving fulfillment processes and multi warehouse management, so you can scale your operations and fulfill more orders.

 For in-house fulfillment, ShipBob’s WMS is a full-stack fulfillment and warehouse management solution designed for up-and-coming brands with their own warehouses.
 This solution eliminates the need to stitch multiple systems and platforms together and instead, lets you manage everything in one place.